 Being a private chef can have its challenges.
 One of them is constantly coming up with creative dishes to impress your clients.
-I’m fortunate in that my 3 clients enjoy more casual food, making it a bit easier; however, I do host fancier events now and than that require more upscale meals.
-I recently had a dinner which was centered around Asian food and being that the client was a foodie, I had to wow them with each course.
-The appetizers and main course are not a problem but the dessert can pose some struggles.
-Asians don’t have as much dessert choices as Americans do and enjoy lighter sweets, which can be a bit of a challenge.
-I racked my brain for a creative but not too unfamiliar dessert and came up with these fabulous banana egg rolls with salted caramel sauce.
-Serve it a la mode as I did and you will be wanting another!
+I’m fortunate in that my 3 clients enjoy more casual food, making it a bit easier; however, I do host fancier events that require more upscale meals.
+I recently had an Asian themed dinner which is usually not a problem except for the dessert course.
+I wanted to create a dish that was good enough for the adults but also kid-friendly.
+The result ended up being these fabulous banana egg rolls with salted caramel sauce.
+Suffice to say, it was a hit!

 **Helpful tips and common mistakes